You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Tips for Planning Your Wedding Processional Order

-The first thing I always recommend is to consult with your wedding planner.
-They’re the experts in all things wedding planning and can guide you through the process of creating a processional order that flows smoothly and sets the tone for your big day.
-Our venue provides a complimentary Wedding Planner and Day-Of Coordinator for our couples as well as a Planning Guide to help in this process.
+The first thing I always recommend is consulting with your wedding planner.
+They’re the experts in all things wedding planning and can guide you through creating a processional order that flows smoothly and sets the tone for your big day.
+Our venue provides a complimentary wedding planner and day-of coordinator for our couples and a planning guide to help in this process.

 Consider Your Wedding Style and Venue

-Your processional order should complement your overall wedding style and the venue’s layout.
+Your processional order should complement your wedding style and venue layout.
 A formal church wedding may call for a more traditional order, while a relaxed county wedding venue ceremony allows for more creativity.

 Communicate with Your Bridal Party

-Clear communication is crucial when it comes to the processional.
+Clear communication is crucial during the processional.
 Make sure your bridal party knows their roles, the order they’ll be walking in, and any specific instructions.

 I’ve found that providing a written outline and reviewing it during the rehearsal helps everyone feel more confident and prepared.
 It’s also a good idea to assign someone, like your planner or a trusted friend, to cue each person when it’s their turn to walk.

 At our wedding venue in Maryland, Morningside Inn, our Wedding Coordinator takes the stress out of this step.
-She takes the lead at the provided 1-hour Rehearsal which is included in our site rental fee.
-She will line up the bridal party in the correct order and guide the entire wedding party through the processional as well as recessional at the Rehearsal as well as the day of the wedding.
+She takes the lead at the provided 1-hour Rehearsal, which is included in our site rental fee.
+She will line up the bridal party in the correct order and guide the entire wedding party through the processional and recessional stage at the rehearsal and on the day of the wedding.
 Remember, your processional is the grand entrance to your ceremony.
 Taking the time to plan and practice will help create a memorable moment for you and your guests.

 Creative Ideas to Personalize Your Wedding Processional